-On one of IT Governance’s EU General Data Protection Regulation (GDPR) training courses last year, a delegate from a well-known financial services company asked:
+During one of IT Governance’s GDPR (General Data Protection Regulation) training courses last year, a delegate from a well-known financial services company asked:

 I’ve just come on the course to understand how the GDPR works.
 Why do I need to sit an exam and achieve a qualification as well?

 While we’re sure the course did provide a comprehensive introduction to the GDPR, we make no apology for including an exam, and – for those who passed – awarding a GDPR qualification.

 Having a detailed knowledge of the GDPR is one thing, but having a qualification on your resume that verifies this knowledge will make you stand out from the crowd.

 GDPR qualifications in the US

 Our GDPR Foundation and Practitioner training courses were the first qualifications of their kind available in Europe, and they’re now also available in the US.